 According to the decision of the EWV (Europaiche Wandervereinigung) the National Blue Trail is connected to the net of European Long Distance Hiking Paths.
 Therefore first the section between Kőszeg town and Budapest, and since 1995 the section between Kőszeg and Sátoraljaújhely town (it is about 95% of the whole route of the Blue Tour) has been being a part of the E4 Hiking Path.
 A big part of the South-Transdanubian Blue Trail and the Blue Trail of the Plain is a part of the E7 Hiking Path.

-Finally we would like to show two maps.
+Finally I would like to show two maps.
 The first one is the recent route of the National Blue Trail.
 The meandering blue stripe is my route measured by a GPS and projected on the map.
 The blue dots are the stamping places of the trail.
 I surveyed the whole route of the National Blue Trail between 2010 and 2012.
 The second one is a map sketch about the route of the Blue Circle with its connection points to the European net of long distance paths.

 The detailed route of the National Blue Trail in 2009